 The 2018 series is the largest-ever for the Asia Property Awards that journeyed through nine countries, beginning in Cambodia in March and ending in Singapore in October, where each local ceremony hosting their largest gala dinner to date.
 The biggest guest lists were for the local events in Thailand (600), Vietnam (500), and Indonesia (420), which also welcomed its first government VIP guest, the Minister of Trade Enggartiasto Lukita.
 Each local edition also introduced new categories for Public Facility to expand the scope of the programme, as well as awards selected by CARE, the event’s charity partner in Cambodia, Vietnam and Thailand (known locally as Raks Thai).
 Other distinguished guests at the respective local events included: Dr. Prayoth Benyasut, Deputy Permanent Secretary of the Ministry of Commerce in Thailand, and the Hon.
 Patali Champika Ranawaka, M.P., Minister of Megapolis & Western Development, who keynoted the inaugural gala dinner in Sri Lanka hosted at the Shangri-La Hotel Colombo.
 The iconic Grand Final took place in Thailand for the first-time ever, with 500 guests and developers from 15 markets –– including Japan and Australia –– making the finale.
 H.E.
 Dr. Aladdin D. Rillo, Deputy Secretary-General for ASEAN Economic Community, was the culminating event’s guest of honour.

-Annually, the Awards covers key markets in the Asia Pacific region via a series of domestic gala ceremonies, hosting up to 600 senior industry figures.
-To date, the Awards have opened the competition to recognise real estate excellence in Cambodia, Malaysia, Philippines, Vietnam, Sri Lanka, Maldives, Japan, Myanmar, Thailand, Indonesia, Singapore, Mainland China, Hong Kong, Macau, Mongolia, and Australia.
+The Asia Property Awards series covers key markets in the Asia Pacific region via a series of domestic gala ceremonies, each hosting up to 600 senior industry figures annually.
+To date, the Awards have opened the competition to recognise real estate excellence in Cambodia, Malaysia, Philippines, Vietnam, Sri Lanka/Maldives, Japan (Greater Niseko), Myanmar, Thailand, Indonesia, Singapore, Mainland China/Hong Kong/Macau, Mongolia, India and Australia.

 With its unparalleled reputation for being credible, fair and transparent, the Asia Property Awards offers a free-to-enter system and is an unrivaled showcase of the region’s real estate industry, boosting awareness and highlighting top quality developers, projects and innovations.
 It rewards the high calibre work within the Asian real estate industry, encompassing construction, development, architecture and interior design, as well as green and sustainable building practices.

-Boasting a professionally run and fully transparent judging system, which is supervised by BDO, one of the world’s largest auditing and accountancy networks, it has for more than decade now helped celebrate and promote the region’s real estate industry on the world stage.
+Boasting a professionally run and fully transparent judging system, which is supervised by HLB, the global network of independent advisory and accounting firms, it has helped celebrate and promote the region’s real estate industry on the world stage.

 All entrants are nominated by a third party, including peers, professionals and consumers, and, if eligible, are rigorously and fairly judged by an independent panel of industry experts.
-Shortlisted companies can therefore be extremely proud of the huge achievement of setting the benchmark for their nation’s real estate sector and, if successful, will go on to represent their country at the Asia Property Awards grand finale, which will take place in November in Thailand.
+Shortlisted companies can therefore be extremely proud of the huge achievement of setting the benchmark for their nation’s real estate sector and, if successful, will go on to represent their country at the regional Grand Final, which takes place at the end of year in Thailand, the home of the Asia Property Awards.